adumlao/this.state/this_state/README.md

 - Display CurrentBills  component in the homepage
 - NavMain bar with that routes to /Home, /BillsArchive, and /CongressHome
-- /BillsArchive route displays UpcomingBills component to be voted on
 - /BillsArchive route will contain a SearchBillsForm component, user types keyword to search.
 - BillResults component will be routed after user hits the search button
-- /CongressHome route will display PressReleases component
-- /CongressHome route will have a NavCongress bar that will route to /senate or /house
 - /senate and /house routes will have a similar hierarchy:
   * a CongressStat component that renders the stats of the previous year, and an an OnClick function on the name of the politician that will lead to his ContactList component
-  * a FilterByStateForm component with a dropdown box where the user selects a specific state, a PoliticiansList component that shows all the politicians of each state, an OnClick function on the name of the politician that will lead to his ContactList
+  * a FilterByStateForm component, a PoliticiansList component that shows all the politicians of each state
 - Header and Footer Components
+- PressRelease component displays most recent press releases

 ### PostMVP